KacperPuda/Website/README.md

 EXPLANATIONS:

-Website was written as project in Hypertext and Hypermedia course.
+The website was written as a project in Hypertext and Hypermedia course.
-Website is dedicated to matcha ( a traditional Japanese green tea ).
+The website is dedicated to matcha ( a traditional Japanese green tea ).
-Website includes  HTML, CSS, JavaScript.
+The website includes HTML, CSS, and JavaScript.